peterpeterparker/daviddalbusco.com/src/blog/take-photo-and-access-the-picture-library-in-your-pwa-without-plugins.md

 I recently developed a new feature in our upcoming web open source editor for presentations, [DeckDeckGo](https://deckdeckgo.com), to let users upload their own pictures.
 Turn out, as our application is a Progressive Web App, that the feature I implemented not only let users access their picture library on their phones but also allow them to take photos and upload these directly in their presentations 🚀

-In this new blog post I’ll share how you could implement such a feature and will also try to display how you could limit the uploaded file size, upload the results to [Firebase Storage](https://firebase.google.com/docs/storage) (the solution I implemented) or convert the result to a [base64](https://en.wikipedia.org/wiki/Base64) string (in case you would have that requirement).
+In this new blog post I’ll share how you could implement such a feature and will also try to display how you could limit the uploaded file size, upload the results to [Firebase Storage](https://firebase.google.com/docs/storage) (the solution I implemented) or convert the result to a [base64](https://en.wikipedia.org/wiki/Base64) string or to a blob with a local object URL (in case you would have one of these requirements).

 <iframe width="280" height="158" src="https://www.youtube.com/embed/VMNa3RnWxHI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe
 <br/>